A Nicer Christmas – Elf on the Shelf Alternative

 Honestly, it is those kinds of qualities that I want my children to remember each holiday season.

-We like to do shoe boxes for the elderly, military stationed overseas and underprivileged children.
+We like to do shoeboxes for the elderly, military stationed overseas and underprivileged children.
 These people live lives that are different from ours but we should still be sympathetic, empathetic and kind.
+We are teaching our children that even when people seem different, they still need and deserve to be treated equally.
+Respected as individuals and given support and love when they need it.

-Reindeer in Here has won so many awards in the past two years.
+Reindeer in Here has won so many awards in his short time.
 From Moms Choice Awards to receiving the National Parenting Centers seal of approval.
 The Reindeer has been featured in People, Newsweek and US magazines.
-And he has ranked as the #1 best seller and #1 new release on Amazon.
+And he has ranked as the #1 bestseller and #1 new release on Amazon.

 Reindeer in Here is sold in various independent retail locations which you can find a list of on their website HERE.